Humans Beware: Robots as Slave Drivers

 Early returns are showing automation to be no friend of co-workers, especially if you work in a warehouse.

 A fascinatingly scary look at automation that’s already here with us is presented by Josh Dzieza in The Verge.
-“How Hard Will the Robots Make Us Work?” is well worth a read and some reflection; and where best to do that but in The Weekend Edition.
+“How Hard Will the Robots Make Us Work?” is well worth a read and some reflection.

 In warehouses, call centers, and other sectors, intelligent machines are managing humans, and they’re making work more stressful, grueling, and dangerous.